-- 1. Applicants for the RN-to-MSN Pathway must have the following: - A Bachelor's degree in any field, and - Either an Associate degree in Nursing or a Diploma in Nursing from an accredited program. - In all other respects, the admission requirements for the RN-to-MSN Pathway and the requirements for the Master of Science in Nursing degree program are the same.
+Applicants for the RN-to-MSN Pathway must have the following:

+- 1. A BS/BA in any field from a regionally accredited institution, and - 2.
+Either an associate degree in nursing or a diploma in nursing from an accredited program.

+In all other respects, the admission requirements for the RN-to-MSN Pathway and the requirements for the Master of Science in Nursing degree program are the same.